The Encyclopedia of American Songs and Musicals

 So, welcome in the "thirties".

-8 Most of the musicals gave a special place to chorus girls.
-Trailers moreover never fail to insist on their number and their beauty to attract the audience.
+8 Most musicals provided a special place to chorus girls.
+Trailers moreover never fail to insist on their number and their beauty to draw the audience in.
 42nd Street is no exception to the rule.
-The presence of dancers is even its best means of promotion.
-It is certain that the dance routines and the work of the camera, such as designed by the master of the genre Busby Berkeley, reach a kind of climax in the way to emphasize the gorgeous look of the " more beautiful girls in Hollywood ".
-Hence sometimes a certain ambiguity viewer-voyeur which, anyway, will find its conclusion in 1934 by the implementation of the Hays Code and the requirement for respecting on the screen of a prudish strictness .
+The presence of dancers is even its best promotional tool.
+There is no doubt that dance routines and camera motion of the camera, such as designed by the master of the genre Busby Berkeley, reach a kind of climax in the way to emphasize the gorgeous look of the " most beautiful girls in Hollywood ".
+Hence sometimes ambiguity viewer-voyeur which, anyway, will find its conclusion in 1934 by the implementation of the Hays Code and the requirement for respecting on the screen of a prudish strictness .

 October 6, 1927, The Jazz Singer starring Al Jolson is released in New York.
 It is about the first talking film.
 The death of silent movies will soon be consumed.

 9 The American music results from a relatively complex cultural blend.

 Coming from England, Ireland and France, from the rest of Europe, from Africa and to

 a lesser extent from Asia, hoping for some to build a new Jerusalem, imported for others in

 dreadful conditions, all those who built the United States brought with them their songs, their